darkerego/vpsdeploy/README.md

 # vpsdeploy.sh
 #

 Quickly secure and configure a new vps.
 Getting root passwords by email sucks, this script helps you quickly add a non-root user, an ssh key, a firewall, updates the repo lists and software, and then installs whatever software you define in the GET_LIST variable.
 Also set your default ssh key near the top of the script.
+And finally installs tor and sets up tor hidden service access.

 ### Usage